 Moist Tofu Cornbread

-This recipe is from Didi Emmons, author of the award winning book, Entertaining for a Veggie Planet.
-Tofu helps produce a dense moist bread that makes a good companion to soup or chili or the molasses-glazed pork on page xx.
+This recipe is from Didi Emmons, author of the award-winning book, Entertaining for a Veggie Planet.
+Tofu helps produce a dense moist bread that makes a good companion to soup or chili or the molasses-glazed pork on this website.
 It also makes use of leftover tofu rather nicely.
 You can make it in any size pan, including an 8-inch square or round cake pan.

 Ingredients 1 cup cornmeal

 1 1/2 teaspoons baking powder

 1 teaspoon minced fresh or dried rosemary, optional

 Instructions Preheat oven to 350 degrees.
 Spray or oil a 9x5–inch loaf pan.

 In a large bowl, combine the cornmeal, flour, baking powder, salt, and rosemary; mix well.

 In another bowl, squeeze the tofu through your hands until it is the consistency of scrambled eggs.
 Stir in the oil and 1 cup water.
 Add this to the dry ingredients and stir just until moistened (the batter will be very dry).